 As Indianapolis’ best public high school, Herron High School offers a rigorous, classical, liberal arts, college-preparatory education to an intentionally-diverse population of approximately 920 high school students in the heart of Indianapolis.

 Since our founding in 2006, Herron High School has accumulated a long list of awards and accolades that have earned it the reputation as Indianapolis’ best public high school.
 Its recent accolades include:

 The concept for Herron High School originated in 2003 under the leadership of Joanna Beatty Taft, Executive Director of the Harrison Center for the Arts.
 Recognizing the need for high quality, tuition-free public education located within the city’s urban neighborhoods, Ms. Taft brought together local residents, educators, non-profit organizations and business leaders to create an original structure for a classical, liberal arts education.
-Now in its 12th year, Herron High School has achieved exceptional academic results and helped to transform the surrounding Herron-Morton neighborhood and near northside of Indianapolis.
+Since opening in 2006, Herron High School has achieved exceptional academic results and helped to transform the surrounding Herron-Morton neighborhood and near northside of Indianapolis.